linda-seiter/challenge-8-flatifix-without-sqlalchemy-080323-update/README.md

 #### Movie

 - `Movie average_rating()`
-  - Returns the average of all ratings for the `Movie` instance
+  - Returns the average of all ratings for the `Movie` instance.
+  - Rounds the result to the first decimal digit
   - Returns `None` if there are no reviews for the `Movie` instance
   - Reminder: you can calculate the average by adding all ratings together and dividing by the total number of ratings.
 - `Movie classmethod highest_rated()`